pramsey/pramsey.github.io/_posts/2022-06-13-postgis-logos.md

 As an open source project PostGIS has a very tenuous grasp at best on who the institutional users are, and things have actually gotten worse over time.

 Originally, we were a source-only project and the source was hosted on one web server we controlled, so we could literally read the logs and see institutional users.
-At the time mailling lists were the only source of project communication, so we could look at the list participants, and get a feel from that.
+At the time mailing lists were the only source of project communication, so we could look at the list participants, and get a feel from that.

 All that's gone now.
 Most users get their PostGIS pre-installed by their cloud provider, or pre-built from a package repository.